 That sense of belonging to the community is really strong at Cheaters, it is shared by the rest of the team who all work closely together to carry out the many funerals they are tasked with each year.
 They spend time together out of work too, and the friendship and camaraderie between them all is evident.
 Sara looks after reception and is excellent at greeting clients either in person or on the phone.
 Her partner Giles is one of the funeral directors assisting Simon and Michael, and he has been with the company for over a decade, joining from his early days working for the company in Winchester that Peter Peace originated from.

-Graham Lusty and Lizzie Cox are the other funeral directors here, and they all share a large open plan office over the chapels and mortuary area.
+Lizzie Cox is the other funeral director here, and they all share a large open plan office over the chapels and mortuary area.
 All the funeral directors have acquired the Diploma in Funeral Directing, training is something that is really important here as the Peaces feel it demonstrates professionalism and commitment.
 Other staff are offered training to ensure they are continually improving, and it is clear that everyone here is happy and fulfilled in their role.
 Simon and Michael have developed their team to be the best they possibly can be, and trust them to do their jobs well, and this confidence in them is translated to a dedicated, capable and empowered staff.